-Opening Provisions/ (reversal) for the year Write-off Effect of exchange rate Closing balance Dalalice ioi tile year ioi tile year Tate Dalalice 31 December 2023 166,885 (131,788) (109) 34,988
+Opening balance Provisions/ (reversal) for the year Write-off for the year Effect of exchange rate Closing balance 31 December 2023 166,885 (131,788) - (109) 34,988

 Long-term receivables was provided based on expected credit loss during the entire life taking into account the credit risk characteristics of different customers.
 All long-term trade receivables had not expired during the year.
 The rate of expected credit loss was 1.71%.